AntiMicroX/antimicrox/README.md

     --log-file <filename>          Choose a file for writing logs --eventgen (xtest|uinput)      Choose between using XTest support and uinput support for event generation.
-Use only if you have enabled xtest and uinput options on Linux or vmulti on Windows.
+Use only if you have enabled xtest and uinput options on Linux.
 Default: xtest.
     -l, --list                     Print information about joysticks detected by SDL.
 Use only if you have sdl library.
 You can check your controller index, name or